Perioperative Unit and Day Surgery

 How we can help you

-Most patients who are having planned elective surgery or emergency surgery come through our Perioperative Unit on the day of their procedure.
+Most patients who are having planned elective surgery come through our Perioperative Unit on the day of their procedure.

-If you are go home the same day or of if you are staying overnight you will also return to the Perioperative Unit before going home.
+If you are go home the same day or of if you are staying one night you will also return to the Perioperative Unit before going home.
 If you are staying longer than one night you will be transferred to one of our surgical wards.

 Perioperative means around the time of surgery.

 For information on your booking and date of surgery see our Admissions Department.